On Page SEO in 9 Steps!

 RIghtAvoid setting multiple page titles.
 This is usually a result from improper code by the developer.
 Having two page titles really confuses search engines because they cannot decide what the actual title of your page is.

 An easy way to determine how may page title elements you have for any given page on your site is view the source code for your page.
 Here is how to do it in Chrome.

-Click on the little wrench icon on the top right hand side of the screen, go to tools, then view source.
+Right click on the page (or two finger click on a Mac) then view source.
 You should only find one title tag in the head section of the document.

 This is what appears after the title of your page in the search results.

 A good meta description can increase the search traffic of your site.
-It is also important for your keyword to be present in your meta description and that the description does not exceed 156 characters in length.
+It’s also important for your keyword to be present in your meta description and that the description does not exceed 156 characters in length.

 Just like the page title there should only be one of these.
 Use the same view source technique as you used for page title to confirm that you only have one meta description.

 A quick note about using meta keywords: Don’t.
 They will hurt you in the rankings.

 The h1 tag is different than the title tags we discussed previously.
 It is very important that the keywords be in the h1 tag as well and just like the title, putting your keywords at the front of the tagged text is ideal.
 If you are using WordPress whatever you use in your h1 tag will default as your page title.
 If you need to differentiate the two download an SEO plugin that will allow you to write custom page titles, and meta descriptions.